-If you are considering a brand new comforter and don't know what to look for, then read on this guide by Wholesale Beddings and find out what is Best for you.
+If you are considering a brand-new comforter and do not know what to look for, then read on this guide by Wholesale Beddings and find out what is Best for you.

 When considering a new comforter “duvet insert” you should be looking for both the highest down quality determined by fill power, and also be looking for a design construction that allows the down fill to reach its maximum fluffiness “Baffle Box Construction Design”, additionally should be looking at thread counts and the down types.

-Fill Power is not a measure of firmness, for example 700 Fill power down comforter is not firmer than 550 down comforter.
-On the other hand, the 700 fill power is higher in quality and will last longer.
+Fill Power is not a measure of firmness, for example 700 Fill power down comforter is not firmer than 550 down comforters.
+On the other hand, the 700-fill power is higher in quality and will last longer.
 While Firmness can be measured by the fill weight and adjusted by the amount of down inside the comforter shell, “duvet insert shell” or the pillow shell (Soft, Medium, Firm, Extra firm).
-It’s important to consider the combination of fill weight and the fill power together.
-For example a 600 Fill Power down comforter filled with 40 ounces could be better than 700 Fill power comforter with just 30 ounces.
+It is important to consider the combination of fill weight and the fill power together.
+For example, a 600 Fill Power down comforter filled with 40 ounces could be better than 700 Fill power comforters with just 30 ounces.